staticlibs/staticlib_pimpl/README.md

 the business logic.
 That class should also implement constructor specific to `sl::pimpl::object` that will take `std::unique_ptr<sl::pimpl::object::impl>` and forward it to the parent class constructor.
-For MSVC implementation of move-constructor and move-assigning-operator (forwarding to parent one) is also required (other compiler can generate them based on parent class).
+For MSVC implementation of move-constructor and move-assigning-operator (forwarding to parent one) is also required (other compilers can generate them based on parent class).

-All business-specific constructors and methods of that class will need to be implemented in `impl` class and then declared and implemented as a "forward arguments" call in main class.
+All business-specific constructors and methods of that class will need to be implemented inside `impl` class and then declared and implemented as a "forward arguments" call in main class.
 To simplify this task a set of macros is implemented.
 Some of the macros use a private partial copy of [Boost.Preprocessor](http://www.boost.org/doc/libs/1_58_0/libs/preprocessor/doc/index.html) library (with all elements renamed with `STATICLIB_PP_` prefix so it won't conflict with different versions of Boost.Preprocessor).
 All the macros are completely optional (see their usage in example below):

- - `PIMPL_CONSTRUCTOR` and `PIMPL_INHERIT_CONSTRUCTOR`: creates a "technical" constructor for the first `sl::pimpl::object` or some of its descendants, move-constructor and move-assignment-operator;
+ - `PIMPL_CONSTRUCTOR` and `PIMPL_INHERIT_CONSTRUCTOR`: creates an "internal" constructor for the first `sl::pimpl::object` or some of its descendants, move-constructor and move-assignment-operator;
-it is roughly equivalent to C++11 constructor inheritance but also supports MSVC compiler.
+it is roughly equivalent to C++11 constructor inheritance but also supports MSVC compiler;
  - `PIMPL_FORWARD_METHOD` and `PIMPL_FORWARD_METHOD_STATIC`: forwards a method call from main object to `impl` one;
 "impl" method must take an extra (first) argument - a reference to a facade class instance (to ease access to this facade from inside impl method);
- this macros also will catch and rethrow the exceptions to produce a partial stack trace.
+ this macros also will catch and rethrow the exceptions to produce a partial stack trace;
  - `PIMPL_FORWARD_CONSTRUCTOR`: forwards business constructor call from main object to `impl` one;
-it also with catch and rethrow possible exceptions
+it also will catch and rethrow possible exceptions

 Usage example
 -------------